Whārangi 1: Biography

 The personal qualities John Ballance possessed fitted him well for the task he faced as premier.
 He was kindly, courteous and considerate and displayed great patience.
 He was a man of honesty and integrity.
 As a result he attracted extraordinary loyalty among his cabinet and party.
 Robert Stout wrote of his 'magnetic power of attaching people to him'.
 Many viewed his mild temperament as a sign of weakness as a leader.
 In fact he possessed much political toughness, although it was often hidden and seldom acknowledged.
 W. P. Reeves described him as 'absolutely the most unassuming and unpretentious' of all the successful and able men he had known.
 But, he added, 'as a Premier – and I say it emphatically – he knew how to be master in his own house.'

 Ballance was not a charismatic leader.
 He led by example.
 Although he was not a great public speaker, with experience he became an increasingly impressive and effective one.
 He spoke clearly, precisely and without passion, bringing people with him through reasoned argument and the obvious sincerity of his words, but on occasion he genuinely moved his audience and in his latter years delivered some fine, fervent speeches.

 John Ballance died in Wellington on 27 April 1893.
-After a state funeral he was buried at Wanganui three days later.
+After a state funeral he was buried at Whanganui three days later.
 A statue of him, unfortunately bearing little resemblance to the man, was placed in the grounds of Parliament in 1897.
-A portrait painted by Philip Tennyson Cole about 1892 is now held at the Sarjeant Gallery in Wanganui.
+A portrait painted by Philip Tennyson Cole about 1892 is now held at the Sarjeant Gallery in Whanganui.
 Ellen Ballance survived her husband by 42 years.
-She remained active in community organisations in Wanganui, including the Anglican church, the Wanganui Orphanage and the Plunket Society.
-She died at Wanganui on 14 June 1935.
+She remained active in community organisations in Whanganui, including the Anglican church, the Wanganui Orphanage and the Plunket Society.
+She died at Whanganui on 14 June 1935.